-Jenn Dean speaks at churches, moms groups, family camps, homeschool groups, and conferences.
+Jenn Dean speaks at faith-based and non faith-based groups: schools, churches, moms groups, camps, and conferences.
 If you have an idea you might want to check in with us and see how we might accent your ministry to parents.

 Cooperation, Consequences, and Keeping Your Sanity

 You can host the Cooperation, Consequences, and Keeping Your Sanity seminar at at your church.
 Jenn Dean will energize, excite, and equip parents to move from behavior modification to a heart-based approach to parenting.
 There is also a children’s curriculum that enables you to teach kids topics that complement what the parents are learning.
 Each adult participant receives a Parent Manual (retail $9.99).
 We help you with several promotional tools including a 74 page Outreach Manual.

 Click here for video.
 Here’s What It Looks Like